 Step 1: Install and Set Up SearchWP

-The easiest way to make custom fields searchable is by using the SearchWP plugin.
+The easiest way to include custom fields in your search bar is by using the SearchWP plugin.
 It’s the best WordPress search plugin and allows you to show more helpful and relevant search results by creating a custom search algorithm.

 With SearchWP, you can search content that WordPress ignores by default, including custom post types, PDF files, WooCommerce products, categories, and custom fields.
 This allows you to improve the WordPress search for your users.